Ivory Mix Stock Photo

 5. Find time to read and explore.
 Check out the work of your favorite writers.
 Explore some new ones – God is still speaking to his people and he has a lot to say.
 Learn how to draw or play an instrument.
 Sometimes I get a little caught up in “being responsible” but God wants me to be happy and sometimes that means blowing off the time set aside to write and spending it watching silly cartoons with my family.

 1. Work out the colors and branding for your blog in the early stages – It only gets more complicated and cumbersome the longer you wait.
 Take some time to picture your ideal reader and figure out what colors work best for your audience.
-This article from Website Builder is a great resource or this one from SITS Girls on branding.
+This is a great article from SITS Girls on branding.

 2. Have an editorial calendar – This will help you to have an idea of what to write and when.
 Flying by the seat of your pants is nice but having a plan is better and there will still be opportunities for spontaneity.
 Check out this EConsultancy article here.